 In Europe several institutes are considering high end CANS facilities using the latest available technologies to achieve High Brillance using low energy accelerators.

 The CEA is considering a reference design SONATE with the following parameters:

 Ep = 20MeV, Ipeak = 100mA, duty cycle = 4%, P = 80kW, fixed Be target.

 These parameters were chosen partly because they correspond to the first 20m of the ESS Linac (out of 600m).
 Hence components (Source, RFQ and DTL) are available with no R&D developments.

-For the SONATE design, a simple Target-Moderator-Reflector (TMR) was considered and a brilliance of 1.2x1011 n/cm²/s/sr was calculated using MCNP and GEANT4.
-This brillance value was used as an input in the instrument Monte-Carlo simulations (using McSTAS)
+For the SONATE design, a simple Target-Moderator-Reflector (TMR) was considered and a brilliance of 1.2x1011 n/cm²/s/sr was calculated using MCNP and GEANT4 Monte-Carlo simulations.
+This brillance value was used as an input in instrument Monte-Carlo simulations using McSTAS.

 (Left) Simple PE moderator set around a Be target on the IPHI accelerator in Saclay. (right) (solid lines) Monte Carlo simulations with 2 different physics model in GEANT 4 and (black dots) gold pellets neutron flux measurements.

-Time-of-flight measurements were performed on the IPHI facility in 2016 to validate Monte-Carlo simulations.
+Time-of-flight measurements were performed on the IPHI facility in 2016 and 2018 to validate Monte-Carlo simulations.
 Further tests are planned to acquire reliable input data for Monte-Carlo simulations.